Social Security Administration (SSA) Annual Data for

-This dataset contains fiscal year data from 2006 onward and is currently available in the following formats:
+This dataset contains data for fiscal years 2006 onward and is currently available in the following formats:

 Social Security delivers a broad range of services online at socialsecurity.gov and through a nationwide network of over 1,400 offices that include regional offices, field offices, card centers, teleservice centers, processing centers, hearing offices, the Appeals Council, and our territorial and State partners, the Disability Determination Services.
 The Commissioner of Social Security heads the agency and has a staff of almost 60,000 employees.
 The Social Security Administration’s (SSA) central office is located in Baltimore, Maryland.
 The field organization includes 10 regional offices, 6 processing centers, and approximately 1,230 field offices.

 The field office is the community-based Social Security office for conducting business with SSA.
-To find a local field office, go to the office locator at https://secure.ssa.gov/ICON/main.jsp.
+To find a local field office, go to: Social Security Office Locator.

 This Yearly Data for Field Office Visitors dataset gives yearly, national level data for the average daily number visitors to our field offices.
-SSA uses this data to monitor our field office service delivery.
+We use this data to monitor our field office service delivery.

 Agency Program Description